splunk/public-o11y-docs/sp-oncall/spoc-integrations/manage-victorops-using-terraform.rst

 prompt to confirm execution.

 Do you want to perform these actions?
 Terraform will perform the actions described above.
-Only ‘yes’ will be accepted to approve.
+Only ‘yes' will be accepted to approve.
   **Enter a value:**

 **Type yes to approve and you should see output as follows:**